kimwalisch/primesieve/src/README.md

   k-tuplets from 1 bits of the sieve array.

 * **NextPrimes** is derived from Erat.
-NextPrimes is used to fill an array with the primes inside the next 64-bit word of the sieve array.
+NextPrimes is used to fill an array or a vector with the primes inside [start, stop].
+It can fill an array gradually or at once.
 NextPrimes is used by primesieve::iterator.

 * **primesieve::iterator** allows to easily iterate over primes.
 It provides ```next_prime()``` and ```prev_prime()``` methods.